Montana-Media-Arts/sound-fundamentals/modules/week-3/_posts/2001-03-01-others-on-soundArt.md

 **_{ TODO: }_**

-Please read the following two discussions on Sound Art.
+Please read the following discussion on Sound Art.

 - [Within a Grain of Sand: Our Sonic Environment and Some of Its Shapers -- Sounding Out!](https://soundstudiesblog.com/2011/05/23/within-a-grain-of-sand/)